PayU-EMEA/paytouch-android/README.md

       exclude group: 'com.google.code.findbugs', module: 'jsr305'
   }
   ```

+@Depreciated This should be fixed from version 1.8.1

 **15. Temporary solution while releasing version from 1.7.0**

 When creating release app with proguard please add new dontwarn lines